Jun 25, 2019|

 - The Vistadome Train – this is probably the most common way for people to travel.
 The train to Machu Picchu departs multiple times per day from both Cuzco and the Sacred Valley.
 The glass ceiling train is a wonderful way to experience this journey in comfort and gets you excited for what’s to come!

-- The Hiram Bingham Train – this is the luxury train option that is available.
-This also departs from both Cuzco and Sacred Valley, but we would recommend taking the longer journey on this train so that you can enjoy every minute!
+- The Hiram Bingham Train – is the luxury train option that is available.
+This also departs from both Cuzco and Sacred Valley, but we would recommend taking the long journey on this train so that you can enjoy every minute!

 - Taking other Hikes (Salkantay Trek, Lares Valley Trek, etc.) – the Inca Trail is not the only trek that you can take.
 Some people prefer these other options for flexibility, availability, among other reasons.
 Don’t overlook these options if you’re looking for an adventure!